 Owned By: Town of Duxbury

 The South River and its tributary, Phillips Brook, flow through this 450-acre Duxbury Conservation property.
-There are walking trails in two sections, but much of Camp Wing is maintained as wilderness for water protection and wildlife habitat.
+There are walking trails in two sections, totaling 2.7 miles, but much of Camp Wing is maintained as wilderness for water protection and wildlife habitat.
 Several rare or uncommon species of plants and animals can be found here.

 The Town of Duxbury acquired the Camp Wing Conservation Area in 1998.
 It is named for the Crossroads for Kids Camp (formerly Camp Wing), from whom the town purchased the land.
 It is bordered primarily by Route 3, Franklin Street, and Keene Street.

 Prior to European contact, the Mattakeeset band of the Massachuseuk (or Massachusett) Native American tribe lived for thousands of years in the North River watershed.
 Their village included most of today’s Pembroke and Hanson.
 Meanwhile the Patuxet band of the Wampanoag tribe inhabited the Jones River watershed, and the area now known as Kingston, Plymouth and Duxbury.
 This property lies within the upper portion of the South River watershed — right between those two territories.
 It’s possible that both tribes utilized the area.